 Always give credit where credit is due and cite your sources.

-Many instructors use a small but powerful software to check work for Plagiarism called "Safe Assign".
-Within the Blackboard online course system, you may be prompted to turn your work in to Safe Assign.
+Many instructors use a small but powerful software to check work for Plagiarism called "Turnitin".
+Within the Canvas online course system, you may be prompted to turn your work in to Turnitin.
 It scans your work and provides results as to how much information is your own and how much is that of others.
 If you have properly cited your sources, you will have little to worry about.

 Cheating is defined as submitting assignments, examinations, or other work which is based on deception or misrepresentation of the individual’s own work.
 Cheating includes the furnishing of materials to another person for purposes of aiding that person to gain unfair academic advantage.